 Josh Freese was born on Christmas Day, 1972 in Orlando, Florida, but has lived in Southern California since he was 6 months old.
-Growing in a family of musicians (his father worked as a musical director at the Walt Disney Company and his mother was a classical pianist) he was surrounded by music all of the time, starting to play the drums at the age of seven years old.
+Growing up in a family of musicians (his father worked as a musical director at the Walt Disney Company and his mother was a classical pianist) he was surrounded by music all of the time, starting to play the drums at the age of seven years old.
 He started playing professionally at the age of 12 in a Top 40 cover band at Disneyland in California, starting touring and making records at the age of 15, first with Dweezil Zappa and then the Vandals.
-With the punk rock band the Vandals he recorded all the albums from 1990 to this day, except for Look What I Almost Stepped In… (2000).
+He recorded all the albums of the punk rock band The Vandals from 1990 to this day, except for Look What I Almost Stepped In… (2000).

 In 1999 he joined, replacing Tim Alexander, the rock supergroup A Perfect Circle, recording their debut album Mer de Noms.
-With APC he played until 2011 when he left to pursue the committed work with Weezer.
+With APC he played until 2011 when he left to pursue committed work with Weezer.
 The album Thirteenth Step (2003) by APC is one of the most brilliant and creative works by Freese, who plays with majesty on a great variety of time signatures.
-Here’s the transcription of the main grooves included in the album.
+Here are the transcriptions of 5 drum grooves and breaks of the album.

 Still a member of A Perfect Circle, he recorded for some of the most famous artists in America, such as Evanescence, Good Charlotte, Kelly Clarkson, The Offspring, and more.
 In 2005 he played for Sting’s Broken Music Tour, with guitarists Dominic Miller and Shane Fontayne, an important collaboration that will continue in the future.
 He also appeared on the DVD “Live 8 – July 2nd 2005” with Sting.

-Josh Freese played with Nine Inch Nails on the With Teeth Tour in 2005-2006.
+Josh Freese played with Nine Inch Nails on the With Teeth Tour from 2005 to 2006.
 With NIN he recorded some drum tracks on Year Zero (2007) and The Slip (2008).
 After the Lights in the Sky 2008 Tour, he left the band in order to spend more time with his family and his wife, who was pregnant with the couple’s third child at the time.

 Freese appears on the 2014 Bruce Springsteen album High Hopes, playing drums on the track “This Is Your Sword”.
 He recorded drum tracks on Sting’s albums 57th & 9th (2016) and My Songs (2019), playing for the tours in support of those records.
-Recently, in the time of Covid, he recorded for Danny Elfman, Paul Leary, and Samantha Fish, recording drum tracks at his studio in L.A. for what he calls his “day job.”
+Recently, in the time of Covid, he recorded for Danny Elfman, Paul Leary, Samantha Fish, 100 gecs, and many others.
+He officially joined Foo Fighters on May 2023.